1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Montana-based 501(c)(3) organizations, tax-exempt educational institutions, and state/tribal/local government agencies organized and incorporated in Montana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Applicants must be Montana-based 501(c)(3) nonprofit organizations, tax-exempt educational institutions, or state, tribal, and local government agencies.
+Confirm the full requirements in the official notice before applying.